arthuro555/THNK/README.md

 ## Contributors

 Thanks to all the contributors to THNK!
-Here is the full list of all contribitors of all kinds to the project:
+Here is the full list of all contributors of all kinds to the project:
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->